 When expanding its business to other jurisdictions or offering new products in jurisdictions in which the Issuer is already active, the Issuer may become subject to other and additional legislation and regulatory requirements.
-The local businesses will not only need to comply with the local laws and regulations, but also with certain laws and regulations with worldwide application, including but not limited to certain European legislation and the U.S. Foreign Account Tax Compliance ("FATCA") regime (for a description of FATCA, see also the risk factor "7.
+The local businesses will not only need to comply with the local laws and regulations, but also with certain laws and regulations with worldwide application, including but not limited to certain European and U.S. legislation (see also the risk factor "7.
 The financial services industry is subject to intensive regulation.
 Major changes in laws and regulations as well as enforcement action could adversely affect the Issuer's business, financial position, results of operations and prospects" and "The Issuer-1.
 ABN AMRO Bank N.V.-1.8 Regulation").
-The above requires the businesses to liaise in a timely manner with the Issuer's central legal and compliance departments.
+The above requires the businesses to liaise in a timely manner with the Issuer's legal and compliance departments.